 So what’s our take?

 Well, for one thing, we know that the smart phone is the driving force in allowing devices to share data.
 Data has become the new currency for marketers.
-Although there are privacy concerns, research tells us the consumers welcome and expect relevant and targeted advertising for products and services that they have interest in receiving.
+While there are definite privacy concerns that have yet to be addressed, research tells us the consumers expect relevant and targeted advertising, rather than generic messaging that has little to no appeal to their interests.

 Billboard advertising is now utilizing the technology and data to make the old new again.
 The technology will not only allow for more targeting ads for customers based upon locations and demographics, but will give an opportunity for tracking advertiser results.
 The ability to track results helps billboard compete with traditional digital advertising by allow it to report ROI for ad spend.